-The Law no 05-03 of February 6, 2005 (published in JO.
-No 11 of February 9, 2005) regulates the seeds and seedlings approval, production, breeding and marketing of seeds and seedlings used in plant production as well as plant variety protection.
+The February 6, 2005 Law no 05-03 (published in JO.
+No 11 on February 9, 2005) regulates the seeds and seedlings approval, production, breeding and marketing of seeds and seedlings used in plant production as well as plant variety protection.
 This Act describes the process for approval of varieties of seeds and seedlings and controls the conditions of their production, their marketing and their use as well as the protection of new varieties of plants.